-If you are looking for a jacket that is lightweight and thin, you’re probably wondering whether you should go with a softshell or a fleece jacket.
-These two types of jackets differ in terms of weather resistance, durability, insulation, breathability, etc. To help you pick out the best jacket for your next adventure, let’s see how they compare.
+If you are looking for a lightweight and thin jacket, you’re probably wondering whether you should go with a softshell or a fleece jacket.
+These two types of jackets differ in weather resistance, durability, insulation, breathability, etc. To help you pick out the best jacket for your next adventure, let’s see how they compare.

 Table of Contents